 In addition to leading the firm’s collaborative practice, Nancy Richardson provides counsel and research in the firm’s litigation and corporate sections.

-Ms. Richardson was the first attorney in the Gainesville area to be trained in the flexible model of collaborative practice – an alternative to divorce litigation – in association with local mental health and financial professionals.
-Affiliated with the Collaborative Law Center of Atlanta, Ms. Richardson represents individuals in divorces and related disputes affecting families through either litigation or the collaborative approach.
+Nancy was the first attorney in the Gainesville area to be trained in the flexible model of collaborative practice – an alternative to divorce litigation – in association with local mental health and financial professionals.
+Affiliated with the Collaborative Law Center of Atlanta, Nancy represents individuals in divorces and related disputes affecting families through either litigation or the collaborative approach.